Why Rod Stewart Left England to Make ‘Atlantic Crossing’

 Rod Stewart's first five solo albums were recorded during downtime between Faces projects.
-But with his sixth outing, 1975's Atlantic Crossing, he signaled a period of change that would see Stewart changing labels, countries of residence, and musical focus — and ultimately leaving his longtime bandmates behind.
+Released on Aug.
+15, 1975, Atlantic Crossing signaled a period of change that would see Stewart changing labels, countries of residence, and musical focus — and ultimately leaving his longtime bandmates behind.

 Not all of these changes were popular with critics and fans — particularly Stewart's decision to depart the U.K. for Los Angeles after applying for U.S. citizenship.
-That move, cheekily referenced in the Atlantic Crossing album title, was seen as a tax dodge meant to keep Stewart from paying the punitive 83 percent rate imposed on the U.K.'s uppermost earners, and although he was far from alone in entering tax exile during the '70s, he still took a fair amount of criticism for it.
+That move, cheekily referenced in the Atlantic Crossing album title, was seen as a tax dodge meant to keep Stewart from paying the punitive 83 percent rate imposed on the U.K.'s uppermost earners.
+He was, of course, far from alone in entering tax exile during the '70s, but he still took a fair amount of criticism for it.

 "Musically it's a breakthrough," Stewart told Melody Maker at the time.
 "Everything about it is different.
 Everything."
 The difference, as he went on to explain, was partly one of personnel — and driven by a desire to fulfill a long-held ambition to offer his version of Memphis soul.

-Although some listeners, missed the Faces-style rootsy charm of his previous records, Crossing's success — coupled with guitarist Ron Wood joining the Rolling Stones — put the writing on the wall for the band, as well as Stewart's increasingly commercial focus on subsequent efforts.
+Some listeners missed the Faces-style rootsy charm of his previous records, yet Crossing's success — coupled with guitarist Ron Wood joining the Rolling Stones — put the writing on the wall for the band, as well as Stewart's increasingly commercial focus on subsequent efforts.

 "The world is a lot bigger than Great Britain and the Faces.
 A lot bigger," he told Creem.
 "I must have had blinkers on these last five years.
 I must have been mad using the same musicians over and over again.
 I should have branched out a long time ago.
 All the fun has come back into recording for me at last.
 I've never liked going into the studio and now I can't wait to go back.
 I'd always used the Faces on my albums so for that reason I've wanted to keep the band together.
 But now I know I can stand on my own two feet."